MichyBliss/MICHY-WORKBOOK/README.md

 # MICHY-WORKBOOK
-"This notebook explores [ 'predictive modeling for a care sales data set using, pandas, NumPy.
-It covers data cleaning, exploratory data analysis (EDA), model training, and evaluation."
+"This notebook explores a predictive modeling for a care sales data set using, pandas, NumPy, seaborn and matblitploit.
+It covers data cleaning, exploratory data analysis (EDA).